 What better way to spend spring break than with some free activities that are fun for the whole family!
 While here be sure to share your favorite discoveries by tagging us in your InstaGram or Twitter photos with #visitclarksvilletn.

-This full-block urban park is a kid’s dream with an imagination playground (a collection of large blue foam parts) that allows kids to create a play space that is constantly built and re-built by their imaginations.
+Downtown Commons is a full-block urban park and a kid’s dream.
+For starters, there's an imagination playground (a collection of large blue foam parts) that allows kids to create a play space that is constantly built and re-built by their imaginations.
 Kids also love the water features – a small river replica, a delta area and small protruding fountains make this an outdoor favorite.
 After running around and having a good time, grab some ice cream from Golly G's right under the pavilion.
 People of all ages enjoy free concerts in the summer and ice skating in the winter.
 Plus, there’s plenty of shaded room for a picnic.
 Photo by Lucas Chambers.

 Fort Defiance Civil War Park